-- 1. The identification of known priority risks so that you can commission the development of contingency plans and have them implemented.
-This will ensure that your municipality is prepared, just in case a significant event or disaster occurs or threatens to occur while you are still busy developing your capability to generate comprehensive disaster risk reduction plans. - 2.
-The identification of vulnerabilities common to your area as a whole so that departments and other municipal entities in the municipality can prioritise their vulnerability reduction planning and implementation for inclusion in the IDP.
+1. The identification of known priority risks so that you can commission the development of contingency plans and have them implemented.
+This will ensure that your municipality is prepared, just in case a significant event or disaster

+- occurs or threatens to occur while you are still busy developing your capability to generate comprehensive disaster risk reduction plans. - 2.
+The identification of vulnerabilities common to your area as a whole so that departments and other municipal entities in the district and local municipal ities (and the DMA, if applicable) can prioritise their vulnerability reduction planning and implementation for inclusion in the IDP.
 Examples of priority projects might be providing access to potable water, sanitation, housing, electricity, etc. - 3.
-The identification of high-risk groups, areas, households, communities and developments with multiple vulnerabilities which will be the focus of the much more comprehensive assessments to be conducted in Stage 3 of the disaster risk assessment process.
+The identification of high-risk groups, areas, households, communities and developments with multiple vulne rabilities which will be the focus of the much more comprehensive assessments to be conducted in Stage 3 of the disaster risk assessment process.

 Although it is highly likely that you will outsource this project, it is critical that the assessments are community based and that the engagement of indigenous knowledge is central to the process.
-In this regard, a template for terms of reference or specifications for commissioning a disaster risk assessment for a metropolitan municipality, which takes all of the relevant factors into account, has been prepared.
+In this regard, a template for terms of reference or specifications for commissioning a disaster risk assessment for a district municipality, which takes all of the relevant factors into account, has been prepared.
 The use of such a template will contribute to consistency and will provide your TAC with guidance.

 Need help with developing terms of reference or specifications for commissioning the first two stages of your municipality's disaster risk assessment?
-Then dip into the Template Jar.19
+Then dip into the Template Jar.21